-Successful women from Cameron Diaz to Gretchen Rubin swear by making the bed every single morning, no matter how busy.
+Successful women from Cameron Diaz to Gretchen Rubin swear by making the bed every single morning, no matter how busy they are.
 It’s a little task that gives you an instant sense of accomplishment and helps you feel like you can take on whatever the day throws at you.
-Plus, starting with that one good habit creates a domino effect; the “feel good” vibes from tackling it will motivate you not to skip out on other positive tasks.
+Plus, starting with that one good habit creates a domino effect; the feel-good vibes from tackling it will motivate you not to skip out on other positive tasks.

 Visualize your perfect day.